 If you feel that your partner hates your family or vice versa, you can end up resenting each other.
 Yes, you can talk about how to deal with each other’s families, but you have to be nice about it.
-“If you’re going to make critiques or comments about your partner’s family, it should be done in a way that’s respectful to your partner and mindful of his feelings,” says Stacey Laura Lloyd, Dating Expert for LiveAbout.com.
+“If you’re going to make critiques or comments about your partner’s family, it should be done in a way that’s respectful to your partner and mindful of his feelings,” says Stacey Laura Lloyd, a dating consultant.
 “Since family connections run deep, your partner may feel personally insulted or attacked by less-than-kind words about his family.
 And if you’re trying to change your partner’s mind about his family, this can end up changing his mind about you as a result.”
-You may also argue about how often to see family.
-Maybe one spouse wants to spend a lot of time with one set and the other doesn’t.
-No way is right or wrong.
-“The topic of boundaries with those outside your relationship is one that must be negotiated to avoid tanking your relationship, says Feuerman.
-“Talk about your expectations and what it means to you to have family time.”

 You fight about lifestyle choices

 One partner likes to go out and socialize with friends constantly.
 The other is a homebody who is an introvert.
 “If someone in the relationship is still partying like it’s 1999 and the other isn’t, it will most likely spell trouble,” says Winston.
 “The partner who is a homebody will be made to feel that they’re ‘not enough,’ making the outgoing partner feel guilty.”

 Sure, opposites can attract.
 But these differing lifestyles mean that you have to find a way to compromise and meet in the middle.
 If no one can be flexible when choices aren’t in tune, then you may have a problem.
 Winston suggests that as many times as the partier goes out, he or she should make their partner happy by staying home and making a meal.